-In the dry season the parks large herds of elephant are best be seen from these boats which also provide a unique opportunity to view and photograph the distinctively impressive array of water birds.
-It’s always tricky to list a few exciting target species for the keen birders and keep the list to manageable proportions, but a quick attempt at just a few birds regularly seen in the park and around Mvuu Lodge and Camp reveals the Pels Fishing owl, Osprey, Bat Hawk, Palmnut Vulture, White-backed night heron, Bohm’s bee eater and of course Livingstone’s flycatcher.
+In the dry season, the park’s large herds of elephants are best seen from these boats which also provide a unique opportunity to view and photograph the distinctively impressive array of water birds.
+It’s always tricky to list a few exciting target species for the keen birders and keep the list to manageable proportions, but a quick attempt at just a few birds regularly seen in the park and around Mvuu Lodge and Camp reveals the Pels Fishing Owl, Osprey, Bat Hawk, Palmnut Vulture, White-backed night heron, Bohm’s bee-eater and of course Livingstone’s flycatcher.
 Other game regularly spotted on both drives and boat trips are lion, cheetah, black rhino, eland, hartebeest, and buffalo.

 Stay a time at Mvuu Camp and Lodge

 Mvuu Camp and Lodge are the original camps, opened in 1994 in the park’s prime wildlife and scenic area on the banks of the river in the far north.
-Easily accessible by road transfer from the 2 entry airports of Blantyre and Lilongwe, these camps cater for a large range of interests and budgets.
-The camp is larger with 38 beds, family chalets and a campground while the nearby lodge caters for 16 guests in considerable luxury, and offers all-inclusive safari rates, wonderful land, and water activities as well as delectable fine dining.
+Easily accessible by road transfer from the 2 entry airports of Blantyre and Lilongwe, these camps cater to a large range of interests and budgets.
+The camp is larger with 38 beds, family chalets, and a campground while the nearby lodge caters to 16 guests in considerable luxury, and offers all-inclusive safari rates, wonderful land, and water activities as well as delectable fine dining.

 Recently introduced at the lodge is the immaculate Namagogodo Retreat for families or groups of no more than four.
-These accommodations boast two expansive and luxuriously appointed tents with plunge pools, private chef, vehicle, boat, and guide for a truly serene and fulfilling bush experience.
+These accommodations boast two expansive and luxuriously appointed tents with plunge pools, a private chef, a vehicle, a boat, and a guide for a truly serene and fulfilling bush experience.

 For bookings or more information on the Liwonde National Park and surrounding accommodations please contact [email protected] .